acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE2 - Automate the build using a Launch Template.md

 Ensure to leave a blank line at the end
 Click `Create Launch Template`
-Click `View Launch Templates`
+Click  `Launch Templates` towards the top of the screen

 # STAGE 2C - Launch an instance using it

 Select the launch template in the list ... it should be called `Wordpress`
-Click `Actions` and `Launch instance from template` Scroll down to `Network settings` and under `Subnet` select `sn-pub-A`
+Click `Actions` and `Launch instance from template` Under `Key Pair(login` click the dropdown and select `Proceed without a key pair(Not Recommended)`
+Scroll down to `Network settings` and under `Subnet` select `sn-pub-A`
 Scroll to `Resource Tags` click `Add tag`
-Set `Key` to `Name` and `Value` to `Wordpress-LT` Scroll to the bottom and click `Launch Instance from template`
+Set `Key` to `Name` and `Value` to `Wordpress-LT` Scroll to the bottom and click `Launch Instance`
 Click the instance id in the `Success` box

 # STAGE 2D - Test

 Open the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=desc:tag:Name
 Select the `Wordpress-LT` instance
-copy the `IPv4 Public IP` into your clipboard
+copy the `IPv4 Public IP` into your clipboard, don't click the link to open, this will use https and we want http, just copy the IP.
 Open that IP in a new tab
 You should see the WordPress welcome page